Kirdock/discordjs-voice-recorder/README.md

  delayTime = userStartTime - startRecordTime  // valid if > 0
  skipTime = startRecordTime - userStartTime   // valid if > 0

+each delay when user is silent: startTimeOfChunk = Date.now() - chunkTime;
+silentTimeMs = endDateOfLatestChunk - startTimeOfChunk - 40 // tolerance of 40ms
+split into chunks with same length.
+Overflow will be incremented and used for next chunk.
 ```